moeabdol/mohdsaed-blog/content/posts/istanbul-2023/index.md

 ## Home Away From Home
 ---
-Wither you are from the east or west, Turkey is a soup of cultures that have moved through or settled in since ancient times.
+Turkey is a soup of cultures that have moved through or settled in the region since ancient times.
 There are no minorities nor a predominant majority, people here are of all colors, ethnicities, and religions.
 Mosques next to Churches and Kebabs served with noodles.
-I never felt estranged in Istanbul; on the contrary, I always felt familiar and right at home.
-Being a middle eastern Muslim, I'm one step away from all the familiar foods.
-Mosques are everywhere and each with its own history and backstory.
+I never felt estranged in Istanbul; on the contrary, I always felt relevant and right at home.
+Being a middle eastern muslim myself, I'm one step away from all the familiar tastes and sounds.
+Mosques are everywhere, and each with its own unique history and backstory.

 ## Constantinople
 ---
-{{< postimage src="images/20231124_120307.jpg" caption="AlFatih Mosque" float="right" >}}
+{{< postimage src="images/20231124_120307.jpg" caption="AlFatih Mosque" float="left" >}}

 As you walk down the streets of Istanbul, you can feel the tremendous history.
 Watching as building stones change shape, texture and color, you will realize